askonube/IR-Network-Slowdowns/README.md

 3. **Tactic: Privilege Escalation (TA0004)**

-    - **Technique: Valid Accounts (T1078)**  Adversaries use legitimate credentials (e.g., compromised or misused) to execute actions, possibly as the SYSTEM account.
-The `portscan.ps1` script was executed by the SYSTEM account, which was unexpected and not configured by administrators.
+    - **Technique: Valid Accounts (T1078)**  Adversaries use legitimate credentials (e.g., compromised or misused) to execute actions.
+The `portscan.ps1` script was executed by the user `ylavnu`, which was unexpected and not authorised by administrators.

 4. **Tactic: Discovery (TA0007)**